nst/objc_dep/README.md

 ### Possible improvements

-The Cocoa framework enforces the [MVC paradigm](http://developer.apple.com/technologies/mac/cocoa.html) which states (to be short) that model objects and graphical objects should be clearly separated by controller objects.
+The Cocoa framework enforces the [MVC paradigm](http://developer.apple.com/technologies/mac/cocoa.html), which states (to be short) that model objects and graphical objects should be clearly separated by controller objects.
 The script could probably be improved by drawing classes which depend on Foundation and classes which depend on AppKit/UIKit with different colors.

 ### Conclusion

 I have found [objc_dep.py](https://github.com/nst/objc_dep) to be definitely useful on small projects as well as bigger ones.
 It helped me in getting a clear view of code base structure.
 Spotting strange dependencies allowed me to ask good questions which led to design simplifications.
 Such a tool could even be integrated into Apple development tools.

 Interestingly, the last chart is quite close to the mental representation I have of the code architecture.
-It reminds me a discussion I had 15 years ago with a friend who was a champion chess player who could play several "blind" chess games simultaneous.
-He explained then that he saw a blury chessboard in his head and could move around the pieces as with a small 3D camera.
+It reminds me a discussion I had 15 years ago with a friend who was a champion chess player who could play several "blind" chess games simultaneously.
+He explained then that he saw a blurry chessboard in his head and could move around the pieces as with a small 3D camera.
 Focusing on a specific piece would then raise awareness of opportunities and risks - dependencies - for this piece.
 As a side effect, writing this script made me realize that software engineering is pretty similar to chess in this way.